razor-x/blobpack/README.md

 This tool allows you to write and test Benthos configs as you normally would, e.g., splitting and sharing resources across multiple files.
-For each config you want to deploy, Blobpack merges the selected Benthos YAML files into a single `config.yaml` and packages it into a ZIP file with Benthos for deployment to AWS Lambda.
+For each config you want to deploy, Blobpack merges the selected Benthos YAML files into a single config.yaml and packages it into a ZIP file with Benthos for deployment to AWS Lambda.

 This can be used with any tool can deploy ZIP artifacts to AWS Lambda.
 Since [Serverless] and the [AWS CDK] are both popular deployment solutions that support Node.js, this tool is distributed as an npm package.

-This package exposes a CLI tool `blobpack`, and its [underlying JavaScript API](http://io.evansosenko.com/blobpack/).
+This package exposes a CLI tool, blobpack, and its [underlying JavaScript API](http://io.evansosenko.com/blobpack/).

 [Serverless]: https://serverless.com/